CIS565-Fall-2012/Project3-Rasterizer/README.md

 -------------------------------------------------------------------------------
 You will be working primarily in two files: rasterizeKernel.cu, and rasterizerTools.h.
 Within these files, areas that you need to complete are marked with a TODO comment.
 Areas that are useful to and serve as hints for optional features are marked with TODO (Optional).
 Functions that are useful for reference are marked with the comment LOOK.

-* rasterizeKernel.cu contains the core rasterization pipeline.
+* rasterizeKernels.cu contains the core rasterization pipeline.
-	* The name of this file is a slight misnomer, since you will actually be implementing a series of kernels for the rasterization pipeline.
-A suggested sequence of kernels exists in this file, but you may choose to alter the order of this sequence or merge entire kernels if you see fit.
+	* A suggested sequence of kernels exists in this file, but you may choose to alter the order of this sequence or merge entire kernels if you see fit.
 For example, if you decide that doing has benefits, you can choose to merge the vertex shader and primitive assembly kernels, or merge the perspective transform into another kernel.
 There is not necessarily a right sequence of kernels (although there are wrong sequences, such as placing fragment shading before vertex shading), and you may choose any sequence you want.
 Please document in your README what sequence you choose and why.
 	* The provided kernels have had their input parameters removed beyond basic inputs such as the framebuffer.
 You will have to decide what inputs should go into each stage of the pipeline, and what outputs there should be.

 * rasterizeTools.h contains various useful tools, including a number of barycentric coordinate related functions that you may find useful in implementing scanline based rasterization...